adi29m/html-portfolio/README.md

 # html-portfolio
-This will be my first contribution on Github, this repository includes my first portfolio using only HTML.
+This is my first contribution to GitHub.